testandattack/PostmanCollectionManager/PostmanManager/MarkDown/Proxy.md

 ## Proxy.Match Property

 The Url match for which the proxy config is defined.
+Default Value = "http+https://*/*"

 ```csharp
 public string Match { get; set; }